ExpandedPossibilities/fwatch/README.md

 # Building

-The base directory contains the source files, a GNUmake file, a (bsd) Makefile. *The binaries are built in the obj directory.*
+The base directory contains the source files, the GNUmakefile, the (bsd) Makefile. *The binaries are built in the obj directory.*

+Normal: `make'

 Running `make' should do the right thing.
+On OS X this runs the GNUmakefile by default.
+On OpenBSD it should run bsd make using Makefile as the input.

-If you plan to modify the files, consider running `make depend && make' so that make knows which header file modifications should trigger rebuilding.
+If you plan to modify the source, consider running `make depend && make' so that make knows which header file modifications should trigger rebuilding.

 # Usage